 Federal Work-Study is a need-based form of student employment that is awarded on a first-come, first-served basis.
 Work-Study is offered as part of your financial aid package and wages are taxable on federal and state income tax returns.
 Earnings from FWS may allow you to decline or reduce the loan amounts offered to you.
 We encourage you to submit your FAFSA no later than March 1 of the year you plan to attend, although you may still be considered for a Work-Study position if you file after March 1st.

 If you are interested in a FWS position, you must answer “Yes” to the FWS question on your FAFSA.
 If you answer the question by saying "I Don't Know" or "No," you will not see FWS funding appear on your award package.
+You also must qualify based on financial need, which is evaluated by the FAFSA’s Expected Family Contribution figure each year that you apply for federal aid.
 If you have FWS funding in an "Offered" status on your TC Portal, you can only accept and access these funds after you obtain an FWS position.
 Please note that the amount of funding a student is offered in FWS is the maximum that student can earn throughout the course of the academic year.
 Each student will be paid the exact amount earned through FWS work hours up to this limit, and any amount remaining that was offered but has not been earned will not be paid out to the student or the student's account.

 For additional information on the international student experience at TC and to learn more about how other international students pay for their TC-related expenses, we encourage you to visit the Office of International Student Services website.
 The Office of International Student Services will provide you with the most up-to-date information regarding international student status and employment eligibility.